 Frustration with the food industry

-I am saddened and frustrated that our food industry is so backwards and that the Food and Drug Administration (FDA) allows this kind of crap to end up in consumers’ bellies.
+I am saddened and frustrated that our food industry is so messed up – that Americans’ health and wellbeing are NOT a priority.
+It is shocking that the Food and Drug Administration (FDA) allows this kind of crap to end up in consumers’ bellies.
 Yes, people have the option to buy or not buy (and eat, or not eat) foods like this, but sadly, many people are not aware of the dangers that lurk in these “food-like-substances.”

 Lack of transparency